 As new super-computers come online, workloads from older ones tend to migrate to the new ones.

-So there usually aren't a huge number of currently operating supercomputers outside of the top 500.
+So my impression is there usually aren't a huge number of currently operating supercomputers outside of the top 500.

 When a super-computer falls toward the bottom of the top 500, there's a good chance it is getting turned off soon.